NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

 * 11-14-2025: I will be in Chicago for RNSA 2025 from Nov.
 28 to Dec.
 3. Looking forward to connecting with everyone there!
 * 09-05-2025: I will be attending IUS 2025 in person.
 Looking forward to meeting everyone at Utrecht in September!
 * 08-30-2025: Stanford Radiology highlighted my work on spine imaging using a large-aperture array.
 Read more [here](https://med.stanford.edu/radiology/news/2025-news/a-new-approach-towards-real-time--panoramic-ultrasound-imaging-o.html).
 * 07-25-2025: My postdoc work entitled "Improving real-time ultrasound spine imaging with a large-aperture array" is now published in Science Advances!
+* 04-17-2024: The Focused Ultrasound Foundation highlighted my work on the treatment envelope of transcranial histotripsy.
+Read more [here](https://www.fusfoundation.org/posts/foundation-funded-project-update-histotripsy-treatment-for-the-brain/).
 * 10-29-2024: I've been appointed as the Deputy Chair of the IEEE UFFC-S Publicity Committee.
 If you have any ideas for promoting the UFFC Society or highlighting recent breakthroughs in the ultrasound field, please feel free to share them with me!
 * 09-22-2024: I attended IEEE UFFC-JS 2024 in Taipei, presenting 2 oral talks in the 3D Imaging session.
 * 08-01-2024: I am currently on the job market looking for tenure-track faculty position or senior engineer/research scientist role in industry.
+* 12-09-2021: The Focused Ultrasound Foundation highlighted my work on developing the first-ever transcranial MR-guided histotripsy system in the world.
+Read more [here](https://www.fusfoundation.org/posts/a-new-system-for-brain-histotripsy/).